benjithorpe/judea-wam-sl-website/README.md

 # judea-wam-sl-website
-A Website for Judea WAM Church Website
+A website for Judea WAM Church